andrewsteckley/anticryptography/README.md

 * There is no "trick question" here.
 * The sender (me) *wants* you to succeed in figuring out the message.
 It helps to remember this when trying to decipher it.
-* The file contains the message stored in ascii text, but the message itself is the continuous string of binary digits -- the 0's oand 1's you see in a simple text editor.
+* The file contains the message stored in ASCII text, but the message itself is the continuous string of binary digits -- the 0's oand 1's you see in a simple text editor.

 (As soon as anyone has cracked it, I'll post an update here too.)